-• Program of Seminars: 30%.
+Program of Seminars: 25%.
 Solving problems.
-Presentation of chips.
-Exhibition of work produced and presented by groups.
-The note of the seminars presented by students will be progressively stricter since after each presentation strengths and points will be reviewed to improve the student / group.

-• Laboratory practices: 20%. an examination with short questions regarding the practices carried out will be performed.
-To be eligible for consideration, you must have attended at least 70% of practices and always, in his absence, must show justification. participation and skill shown in the practice sessions will be assessed if the teacher deems it necessary.
+Presentation of structural exercise performed during the class (2 sessions 0.25p/session).
+Exhibition of work produced and presented by groups (2 seminars 1p/seminar= 2 points).
+The note of the seminars presented by students will be progressively stricter since after each presentation strengths and points to be improved will be reviewed to improve the student / group.
+Laboratory practices: 20%.
+(0-2 points). an examination with short questions regarding the practices carried out will be performed at the end of the course.
+To be eligible for consideration, you must have attended at least 70% of practices and always absences must be justified. participation and skill shown in the practice sessions will be assessed if the teacher deems it necessary.